AsyncDevTeam/mcMMO-Dashboard/README.md

 This project is licensed under Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

-You can use the code, edit it, improve it, but no commercial use should be made.
+You can use the code, edit it, improve it, but no commercial use should be made from it.
 Thanks!